ElyaConrad/zoompinch/README.md

 # @zoompinch

-Apply a pinch-and-zoom experience that’s feels native and communicates the transform reactively and lets you project any layer on top of the transformed canvas..
+Apply a pinch-and-zoom experience that feels native and communicates the transform reactively and lets you project any layer on top of the transformed canvas.
 Framework-agnostic core with official bindings for **Vue 3** and **Web Components**.

 **Play with the demo:** [https://zoompinch.pages.dev](https://zoompinch.pages.dev)